AviatrixSystems/Docs/HowTos/controller_security_for_SAML.rst

   - access to/from each of the deployed gateways for general communication/keep-alives.

-However, the exception to that rule is when `Aviatrix SAML clients <http://docs.aviatrix.com/HowTos/VPN_SAML.html>`_ are used for user VPN access.
+However, the exception to that rule is when `Aviatrix SAML authentication <http://docs.aviatrix.com/HowTos/VPN_SAML.html>`_ is used for user VPN access.
 In this case, the VPN user first contacts the Controller which then redirects user browser traffic to an IDP.
 This initial traffic runs on TCP port 443 and as vpn users are located in off site locations, the Controller TCP port 443 needs to open to all which may cause security concerns.

-In order to accommodate for both functions in a secure manner, please follow the instructions below to secure your controller when SAML client is being used.
+In order to accommodate for both functions in a secure manner, please follow the instructions below to secure your controller when SAML authentication is being used.

 Pre-requisites
 ======================

  - We assume you already know how to deploy Aviatrix solution, if you need help, check out this `reference design <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Cloud+Networking+Reference+Design.pdf>`__.

- - You have deployed Aviatrix SAML client for your user VPN access.
+ - You have deployed Aviatrix SAML authentication for your user VPN access.

 Configuration Workflow when SAML is configured
 ===============================================